anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 onboarding use case.

-The voucher can convey the following information to the join registrar and Pledge:
+The voucher can convey the following information to the Join Registrar and Pledge:

 Assertion Basis:
 : Indicates the method that protects